 All the main characters in Harry Potter are white.
 We’ve gone over historical demographics, but we should be asking a critical question here: why didn’t Rowling write any of the main characters, or even the major supporting characters, non-white?

 After Hermione was portrayed as Black in the broadway play Harry Potter and the Cursed Child (a play that was approved, but not written, by Rowling), the author stated on Twitter that she “loves black Hermione”.
 I personally feel that Rowling latched onto the casting to retroactively interpret her novels as more inclusive than they were when she wrote them.
-Yes, she supports diversity now, but my reading of Rowling’s character descriptions has me convinced that she never wrote Hermione as non-white.*
+Yes, she seems to support diversity now, but my reading of Rowling’s character descriptions has me convinced that she never wrote Hermione as non-white.*

 It’s easy to approve a casting choice and take credit for diversity, but it’s a pretty passive act.
 In terms of the heavy lifting, Rowling hadn’t originally made strides to portray ethnic diversity in her books.
 Given all we’ve considered, that seems fair since she wrote the books in the 1990s – even in 2001 when the first film was released, Britain was still 90.9% white.
 Nevertheless, the later films, made 15 to 20 years after the books take place, haven’t increased ethnic diversity in the casting despite the chance to broaden the demographic for a contemporary audience.
 And it doesn’t change the fact that none of the non-white characters were given major roles in the books.